GTD for Beginners: Getting Things Done Explained Simply (5 Steps)

 Step 1: Capture

 Capture is the first and most foundational habit to build.
-The principle is simple: anything that has a claim on your attention gets written down immediately, in a single inbox, rather than being held mentally.
+The principle: anything that has a claim on your attention gets written down immediately, in a single inbox, rather than being held mentally.
 It does not matter whether the item is a major project or a small errand.
 If it is occupying working memory, it gets externalised.

 Step 2: Clarify